streamtv85/docker-postfix/README.md

-# Postfix SMTP only with relay support
+# Postfix SMTP only with DKIM filter and relay support

 Postfix SMTP only Docker image with SMTP relay support.